logo

 • Weak and unpainful: Braxton Hicks contractions are usually mild and not very painful, although they can cause discomfort.

-• Variable duration: These contractions can last anywhere from 15 to 30 seconds, sometimes up to 2 minutes, but they don't increase in duration as time goes on.
+• Variable duration: These contractions can last from 15 to 30 seconds, sometimes up to 2 minutes, but they don't increase in duration as time goes on.

 • Effect of movement: False labour pain symptoms often subside or change when you walk, rest, or change positions.